srthurman/angularLeaflet/README.md

 # angularLeaflet
-Demo app for using Leaflet and Angular together
+Demo app for using Leaflet and Angular together - created for my own learning purposes